malmgrenola/square-circles/README.md

 ### Known Bugs

 - On some mobile devices something is not perfect.
-  - Something is slightly. wit
+  - Something is slightly different. wit

 ## Deployment